Side effects and safety of medicinal cannabis

 Report all side effects of medicinal cannabis

-We would like to encourage all patients who experience side effects from medicinal cannabis to tell their doctor and to report the side effects to the Danish Medicines Agency.
+We would like to encourage all patients who experience side effects (adverse reactions) from medicinal cannabis to tell their doctor and to report the side effects to the Danish Medicines Agency.
 You do not have to be sure that the medicinal cannabis you are taking is causing the symptoms.
 Only a suspicion is needed for you to report the symptoms as side effects.

 To submit a report, please go to the page:

 Report a suspected side effect of cannabis end-products – for patients and relatives.

 We collect side effect reports (ADR reports) to find out if there are signals of new or changed risks in relation to the cannabis products of the pilot programme.
 The ADR reports are part of the basis of our ongoing assessment of the safety of the products.

 Doctors have a duty to report suspected adverse reactions